 Boehringer Ingelheim And Cue Biopharma Partner To Develop Next-Generation Treatment For Autoimmune And Inflammatory Diseases

-The candidate compound has the potential to reach patients with autoimmune diseases earlier in their treatment journey and achieve long-term disease control by reducing targeted B cell populations.

-INGELHEIM, Germany and BOSTON, April 14, 2025 (GLOBE NEWSWIRE) -- Boehringer Ingelheim and Cue Biopharma, Inc. (Nasdaq: CUE) today announced a strategic research collaboration and license agreement to develop and commercialize Cue Biopharma's CUE-501 product candidate, a differentiated B cell depletion therapy for autoimmune diseases.
+Ingelheim, Germany, and Boston, MA, USA, April 14, 2025 – Boehringer Ingelheim and Cue Biopharma, Inc. (Nasdaq: CUE) today announced a strategic research collaboration and license agreement to develop and commercialize Cue Biopharma's CUE-501 product candidate, a differentiated B cell depletion therapy for autoimmune diseases.
 Cue Biopharma is a clinical-stage biopharmaceutical company developing a novel class of therapeutic biologics to selectively engage and modulate disease-specific T cells for the potential treatment of autoimmune and inflammatory diseases.

 Cue Biopharma's preclinical candidate molecule binds to a B cell specific membrane protein and in parallel selectively engages virus-specific memory killer T cells.
 This enables it to selectively deplete B cells and dampen autoimmune and inflammatory processes, potentially offering improved benefit and safety versus other therapeutic approaches targeting B cells.